 22nd Sunday in Ordinary Time

-In the midst of the dreadful COVID-19 pandemic, we prayed for the manufacturing of a genuine vaccine to counteract the coronavirus.
-The use of vaccination in the medical field can serve as an illustration for the main lesson of today’s gospel reading.
-That is, in order to save us from eternal death, Jesus Christ had to suffer, die on the cross and rise on the third day (cf. Matt.
+Meanwhile, vaccination is a good illustration for the main lesson of today’s gospel reading.
+That is, in order to save us from eternal death, Jesus Christ had to suffer, die on the cross and rise on the third day (cf. Mt.
 16:21).
-As the coronavirus causes death, so sin is the spiritual virus that causes spiritual death; for Scripture says that ‘the wages of sin is death’ (Rom.
-6:23).
+As the Ebola virus causes death, so sin is the spiritual virus that causes spiritual death; for Scripture says that “the wages of sin is death”.

-A vaccine is made from the virus (e.g. coronavirus) or the germ which causes a disease.
+A vaccine is made from the virus (e.g. Ebola virus) or germ that causes a disease.
 The virus or germ is taken through a process by which it is weakened or killed, and then used to produce the vaccine, with which one is injected.
-One’s body then develops immunity against the disease (e.g. COVID-19).
+One’s body then develops immunity against the disease (e.g. Ebola).

 To develop a vaccine, the virus has to be put in a medium.
 Similarly, Christ Jesus took upon himself the trouble (suffering) of becoming the medium for the spiritual virus of sin.
 Secondly, as the virus has to be destroyed in order to develop the vaccine, so Christ died on the cross in order to destroy the potency of spiritual virus of sin (cf. Col. 2:14).
 Thus, by His death and resurrection, Christ has developed the spiritual vaccine (God’s grace) against the deadly effect of the virus of sin.

 One does not only believe that a vaccine is effective, one must also take the step of going in for the vaccination.
 Similarly, the Christian does not only believe that we are saved by Christ crucified; he/she has to put into action his/her belief.
-That is why Christ says: ‘Anyone who wants to come after me, he [she] must deny himself [herself], take up his [her] cross and follow me’ (Matt.
+That is why Christ says: “Anyone who wants to come after me, he [she] must deny himself [herself], take up his [her] cross and follow me” (Mt.
 16:24).

 Someone may ask: if we have been vaccinated through Christ’s death and resurrection, why do we still suffer?
 Let us address this question as follows: in the normal medical vaccination, the body system may take a while to adjust to the vaccine; sometimes some people even have a reaction like fever.
 Similarly, if we are suffering today, it is like an initial fever, telling us that our souls are adjusting to the spiritual vaccination.

 Jesus, the Divine Physician, who vaccinates us, cannot err.
-So, every bodily sickness or pain or suffering we experience is an assurance that our souls are adjusting well and our spiritual immune system is getting stronger and stronger.
-Finally, therefore, may every sickness or suffering you and I experience make our souls healthy for heaven!
+So every bodily sickness or pain or suffering we experience is an assurance that our souls are adjusting well and our spiritual immune system is getting stronger and stronger.
+Therefore, may every sickness or suffering you and I experience make our souls healthy for heaven!
 Amen!